 According to our research, there’s much more to David-Goliath culture gaps than meets the eye:

-Large firms and startups differ culturally in many ways, but the similarities are often far deeper and touch upon the fundamentals of the organization: the importance of entrepreneurship, innovation at all levels and customer centricity.
-This can help form an “axis of collaboration.”
+Large Australian firms and startups differ culturally in many ways, but the similarities are often far deeper and touch upon the fundamentals of the organization: the importance of entrepreneurship, innovation at all levels, and collaborating in an ecosystem.
+This can help form an “axis of collaboration”.

 Large organizations typically seek collaborations to gain access to innovative technologies and new markets, but the ancillary cultural benefits can be far more valuable.
 Large firms can use collaborations with startups to transfer desired cultural traits, such as an emphasis on entrepreneurship.